Alden Global Capital: Real estate holdings

 Alden Global Capital includes a real estate division called Twenty Lake Holdings, which primarily buys excess real estate from newspapers.
 In 2019, Twenty Lake Holdings reported that it had acquired about 180 properties with 2.3 million square feet of real estate in 29 states.

-In December 2022, Twenty Lake acquired the remaining 33 bus stations owned by Greyhound Lines.
+In 2022, Twenty Lake acquired the remaining 33 bus stations owned by Greyhound Lines.
 The firm subsequently began selling the properties for real estate development after closing the stations.

+Alden also owns Homes of America, a company buying up trailer parks in WV and VA.

 Impact on newspapers

 Alden Global Capital's management of American newspapers has been heavily criticized.
 In 2018, Margaret Sullivan of The Washington Post described Alden as "seemingly intent on destroying local newspapers."
 Writing for Bloomberg, Joe Nocera similarly described Alden and its president, Heath Freeman, as "a destroyer of newspapers".
 In 2020, Joe Pompeo pilloried Alden in Vanity Fair for reducing newsrooms, writing that "Alden Global Capital has eliminated the jobs of scores of reporters and editors, and decimated journalism in cities all over the country: Denver, Boston, San Jose, Trenton, etc. Next up: Chicago, Baltimore, and the New York Daily News."

-In October 2021, The Atlantic examined the impact of Alden's acquisition of the Chicago Tribune, noting that, "The new owners did not fly to Chicago to address the staff, nor did they bother with paeans to the vital civic role of journalism.
+In 2021, The Atlantic examined the impact of Alden's acquisition of the Chicago Tribune, noting that, "The new owners did not fly to Chicago to address the staff, nor did they bother with paeans to the vital civic role of journalism.
 Instead, they gutted the place."

 The company has also been criticized for investing money for pensions of newspaper employees in funds it manages itself.

 In popular media

 The 2024 film Stripped for Parts: American Journalism on the Brink centers on the impact of Alden Global Capital in the deconstruction of the American news business.

 The documentary details how Alden Global Capital has decimated the newspaper industry through the eyes of affected journalists.
-Director Rick Goldsmith has two Academy award nominations.

-The documentary is streaming on PBS from October 1, 2025, to December 31, 2025.
+It streamed on PBS from October 2025 to December 2025.